delliott0000/PyDoorBuilder/API/HTTP/Common.md

 If a request is rate limited, the API will return `429 Too Many Requests`.

 ## Success
 If a request is considered successful, the API will return `200 OK`.
+This does not include WebSocket upgrades.

 # Final Notes
 For further details on individual groups and endpoints, please see [Contents](Contents).
 Each file in this folder documents one group, and includes the following: